IT202/lab-creating-accounts/README.md

 ## GitHub [https://github.com/](https://github.com/)

-[Git](https://en.wikipedia.org/wiki/Git_(software)) is a version control system, and **GitHub** is a website that allows us to store the repository in the cloud, enablign collaboration and providing a way for developers to show their work to others.
+[Git](https://en.wikipedia.org/wiki/Git_(software)) is a version control system, and **GitHub** is a website that allows us to store Git repositories in the cloud, enabling collaboration and providing a way for developers to show their work to others.

 You'll use it to store and maintain your code, and you'll share respositories so that the instructor(s) can review and evaluate your work.